2013 John Muir Conservation Awards

 Mt.
 View Sanitary District, Public Agency Conservation Award

 The Mt.
-View Sanitary District was established in 1923 to provide sewer service to unincorporated areas of Martinez, California.
-The District became the first treatment plant on the West Coast to use treated effluent to create wetland habitat (1974), and pioneered the use of ultraviolet light for effluent disinfection in Northern California (1994), which enabled the District to discontinue use of environmentally hazardous chemicals including chlorine, sulfur dioxide, and anhydrous ammonia.
-Unlike most wastewater treatment plants, the District's treated effluent flows through a series of marshes, which have become wildlife habitat for more than 200 aquatic and terrestrial species.
-In partnership with the Lindsey Wildlife Museum, the District created The Wetlands Field Trip for elementary school students in Contra Costa and Solano Counties, which emphasizes pollution prevention and wetlands conservation.
+View Sanitary District became the first treatment plant on the West Coast to use treated effluent to create wetland habitat (1974), and pioneered the use of UV light for effluent disinfection in Northern California, which enabled the District to discontinue use of environmentally hazardous chemicals including chlorine, sulfur dioxide and anhydrous ammonia.
+The District's treated effluent flows through a series of marshes, which have become wildlife habitat for more than 200 species.
 In 2003, the District was the first publicly owned treatment works in the San Francisco Bay Area to be certified as a Green Business.

 Muir Glen Organic, Business Conservation Award

 Named after John Muir, the Muir Glen Organic brand was founded in 1991 by socially committed entrepreneurs with extensive experience in organic agriculture.
-Muir Glen Organic became the first organic canned tomato company, and all Muir Glen Organic products are USDA certified organic.
-Muir Glen is one of the few nationally distributed food brands that repurposes its own agricultural waste into organic compost, which results in improved crop yield, energy savings and an ongoing cycle of sustainability.
-Muir Glen funds research through the nonprofit organization Xerces Society for Invertebrate Conservation and is working in conjunction with the University of California, Davis School of Agriculture to better understand Colony Collapse Disorder in order to improve agricultural practices that support pollinator habitats.
-Both projects can be recreated on a smaller scale while still creating a significant impact on the environment.
+Muir Glen funds research through the nonprofit organization Xerces Society for Invertebrate Conservation and is working in conjunction with the UC Davis School of Agriculture to better understand Colony Collapse Disorder in order to improve agricultural practices that support pollinator habitats.

 Clifford Dzidonu, Youth Conservationist of the Year